Personal loan without SCHUFA in Germany 2026

 Loan despite bad SCHUFA

-- SCHUFA is checked, but the lender evaluates your overall financial picture.
+- SCHUFA is checked, but the lender judges your full financial picture, especially income stability and existing debt.

-- Variable rates: 8-15% APR depending on income and score.
+- Variable rates from 8 to 15% APR depending on income and score.

 - Builds positive credit history when you repay on time.

 Which one do most people actually need?
-In most cases, a “ Kredit trotz Schufa” is the better choice.
-It offers more money at lower rates, and it helps rebuild your credit standing.
-A true SCHUFA-free loan makes sense only if you specifically need the loan to stay invisible in your credit file, or if domestic lenders have rejected you entirely.
-If you are new to Germany with no SCHUFA history rather than a negative one, see our guide on personal loans for foreigners instead.
+For most readers, a Kredit trotz Schufa is the right answer.
+The amounts are higher, the rates are lower, and you rebuild your credit while you pay.
+A schufafreier Kredit makes sense only if you specifically need the loan to stay invisible in your file, or if every German domestic lender has already turned you down.
+If you are new to Germany with no SCHUFA history rather than a negative one, our guide on personal loans for foreigners in Germany covers the eligibility rules.

-Sigma Kreditbank AG is based in Balzers, Liechtenstein, and has been offering consumer loans to German residents without SCHUFA checks for over 20 years.
-Because it operates outside Germany, it is not subject to BaFin' s SCHUFA query requirements.
-The rates below are taken directly from Sigma Kreditbank' s official website as of March 2026.
+Sigma Kreditbank AG sits in Balzers, Liechtenstein, and has been offering consumer loans to German residents without SCHUFA checks for over 20 years.
+Because it operates outside Germany, it is not subject to the BGB Section 505a credit check rule.
+The rates below come directly from the Sigma Kreditbank official rate page, accessed June 2026.

 |---|---|---|---|---|